 "We have made some progress but there are still gaps, important gaps, and important choices that need to be made by Iran in order to move forward," Kerry told reporters in the Red Sea resort of Sharm el-Sheikh.
 "The purpose of these negotiations is not just to get any deal," he said.
 "It is to get the right deal."

-Speaking at the news conference after a week of U.S. political fighting over the diplomatic outreach to Iran, Kerry lambasted Senate Republicans who signed an open letter to Iran's leaders suggesting any deal they reach with the administration could expire the day President Barack Obama leaves office.
+Speaking after a week of U.S. political fighting over the diplomatic outreach to Iran, Kerry lambasted Senate Republicans who signed an open letter to Iran's leaders suggesting any deal they reach with the administration could expire the day President Barack Obama leaves office.

 The conflict between the administration and mainly Republicans in Congress has emerged as among the tensest subplots to the diplomatic effort.
 Because U.S. lawmakers can block the lifting of some penalties against Iran and potentially pass additional trade or financial restrictions, they hold the power to undermine an accord.
 They are pressing for at least a say in whether any deal the U.S. and its partners reach is acceptable.